Tensions in the Horn of Africa: Ethiopia and Sudan escalate accusations

 The diplomacy of you accuse me and I accuse you too 🤷

 It seems both governments have adopted the same strategy: blaming the neighbor to avoid looking at their own problems.
-While Sudan is distracted by external accusations, its internal factions continue to fight.
-Ethiopia, for its part, uses the conflict to divert attention from its insurgencies.
+While Sudan distracts itself with external accusations, its internal factions continue fighting.
+Ethiopia, on the other hand, uses the conflict to divert attention from its insurgencies.
 In the end, the only winner is whoever sells maps of the border, which change every week.